 Kawasaki is clearly committed to alternatives to traditional gas-powered internal-combustion engines.
 In 2023, Kawasaki announced two all-electric motorcycles, the Ninja e-1 ABS and Z e-1 ABS.
 And in January, Kawasaki unveiled two hybrid motorcycles, the Ninja 7 Hybrid ABS and Z7 Hybrid ABS, which combine an internal-combustion engine with an electric motor, and they can run on either power source independently or on both at the same time.

-As a service to the sport we all love and follow, Biker Life posts numerous media releases from a wide variety of sources on our website.
+Disclaimer: As a service to the sport we all love and follow, Biker Life posts numerous media releases from a wide variety of sources on our website.
 Due to the large number, and sometimes short time available, it is nearly impossible to review each public release.
 These articles are written by reporters, writers or press officers who work for various organizations, event organizers, teams, drivers, riders, and other parties, and they do not necessarily reflect the opinions of Biker Life.